 Flamingos lay one large, chalky white egg in a mud nest build like a sand castle by the parents.
 A parent sits on the mound, reaches over, picks up mud and dribbles it onto the nest, which can reach 2 feet (0.6 meters) in height and is usually surrounded by a trench as further protection from rising water.
 At hatching, a flamingo chick has gray down feathers and is the size of a tennis ball.
 It also has a straight, pink bill and swollen pink legs, both of which turn black within a week.

 After hatching, the chick stays on the nest mound for 5 to 12 days.
 During this time, the chick is fed a type of “milk” called crop milk that comes from the parents’ upper digestive tract.
-(Flamingos share this trait with pigeons.)
+(Flamingos share this trait with pigeons, doves, and certain penguins.)
 Both males and females can feed the chick this way, and even flamingos that are not the parents can act as foster-feeders.
 The begging calls the hungry chick makes are believed to stimulate the secretion of the milk.
 As the parents feed their chicks the crop milk, they are drained of their color—so much so that their plumage turns a pale pink or white!
 The parents gain this color back eventually as the chicks become independent and eat on their own.

 By the time a chick leaves the nest, it can already walk and swim quite well.
 Chicks flock together in large groups called crèches, looked after by a few adults, possibly birds that have lost their own young.
 Parents visit the crèche and continue to feed their chick with the milky secretion.
 But how do they find their offspring in such a large and noisy group?
 Chicks and their parents recognize one another through their distinctive calls!
 Adult flamingos have few natural predators, as they tend to live in inhospitable places where the lagoons are pretty bare of vegetation, so few other birds or animals come there.
 But flamingo chicks are sometimes preyed upon by eagle species.